Cindy-gogo/113-2-5G-Team-8/README.md

 →  Uses fminsearch to minimize the cost function and return the estimated position that best fits the measured data.

+## isPathBlocked.m

+Purpose：
+Determines whether the straight-line path between two positions (pos1 and pos2) is blocked by any walls defined in wallList.

+Process：

+Step 1：Loop through each wall in the wallList.
+Step 2：For each wall (defined by endpoints p1 and p2), check if it intersects with the line segment from pos1 to pos2.
+Step 3：Use geometric intersection logic (based on cross products) to detect whether the two line segments cross.
+Step 4：If any intersection is found, return true (i.e., the path is blocked).
+Step 5：If no intersections are found after checking all walls, return false (i.e., path is clear).

+## prs_gui.m
+serves as the main GUI launcher and coordinator for the 5G PRS + TDOA simulation system.
+It initializes the scene, creates UE and gNB objects, simulates signal transmission and reception, and visualizes the results in real time.

+Key Workflow：
+1. Initialization
+   - Set parameters: Configure initial settings such as:
+     Frequency (e.g., 2.5 GHz, 3.5 GHz), Subcarrier Spacing (SCS): 15 / 30 / 60 kHz, Signal-to-Noise Ratio (SNR), MIMO antenna count (1, 2, or 4)
+   - SLaunch GUI: Initialize the main user interface using ue_control_ui().
+   - Scene setup: Place gNBs and UE on the map using drawScene().

+2. TDOA Positioning Pipeline (simulateTDOA())
+   (1) Signal Reception
+   Call UE.receive() to simulate the waveform received from multiple gNBs, including noise and multipath effects.

+   (2) TOA Detection
+   Use detectTOA() to perform cross-correlation and estimate the Time of Arrival (TOA) of signals from each base station.

+   (3) TDOA Calculation
+   Compute pairwise time differences between TOA values from gNBs.

+   (4) Position Estimation
+   Pass TDOA data to locateByTDOA() which performs nonlinear least squares (NLS) optimization to estimate the UE’s 2D position.

+   (5) Real-time Visualization
+   Use viewer_update() to display:Estimated UE position, Received waveform, Cross-correlation peaks, TOA values per gNB

 ## simulateTDOA.m
 This function computes the simulated Time Difference of Arrival (TDOA) between a UE and multiple gNBs.
 It calculates the signal propagation time (TOA) from each gNB to the UE and returns the differences relative to a reference base station.